lmcmicu/openquantumreality.org/README.md

 2. Transfer any images or other required resources (PDF files, videos, etc.) to the `/var/www/openquantumreality.org/html/resources/` directory on the web server.

 3. On the web server, navigate to the `/var/www/openquantumreality.org` directory, update the source code using `git pull`, and recompile it using `make` (or `make -B`).
-If all goes well, this will look like (the specific output will be different as the code in this repository gets updated but the output should look something like this).
+If all goes well, this will look like (the specific output will be different as the code in this repository gets updated but the output should look something like) this.
 <pre>
 <b>(mike@sudarshan ~)$ cd /var/www/openquantumreality.org</b>
 <b>(mike@sudarshan <main> openquantumreality.org)$ git pull</b>